NYPL-Simplified/Simplified-Android-Core/simplified-app-shared/README-Branding.md

 be customized and branded without necessarily needing to make any changes to source code.
 The main code and resources are defined in the module that you are currently looking at, and are packaged as an Android AAR library.
-Producing a custom branded application is therefor simply a case of declaring a dependency on the `simplified-app-shared` package in your Maven or Gradle build, and then providing your own image resources and a configuration resource.
+Producing a custom branded application is therefore simply a case of declaring a dependency on the `simplified-app-shared` package in your Maven or Gradle build, and then providing your own image resources and a configuration resource.